-- From the rail sector perspective the proposals should foresee participation of, at least, High speed train operators, infrastructure managers and TMS operators, as well as regional/capillary line operators and TMS operators; - Research may include (if required) other stakeholders e.g. urban transport operators (metro, bus, etc.); - The inclusion of other modes of transport (e.g., UAM, cooperative, connected and automated mobility (CCAM), etc.) will be considered advantageous, in order to provide a full door-to-door experience validation. - Take into consideration the existing work developed within SESAR and EU-Rail (especially IP4 projects 47, Flagship Project 1) in terms of state-of-the-art of existing solutions, tools, algorithms and approaches (e.g. passenger flow, predictions and traffic modelling, total airport management concept, etc.); - Address data confidentiality e.g. GDPR aspects, as well as the approach on data sharing (including dataspaces tackled within EU-Rail project FP1-MOTIONAL); - Address (cyber)security and safety aspects of the proposed architecture in close collaboration with the System Pillar.
+- The inclusion of other modes of transport (e.g., UAM, cooperative, connected and automated mobility (CCAM), etc.) will be considered advantageous, in order to provide a full door-to-door experience validation. - Take into consideration the existing work developed within SESAR and EU-Rail (especially IP4 projects 53, Flagship Project 1) in terms of state-of-the-art of existing solutions, tools, algorithms and approaches (e.g. passenger flow, predictions and traffic modelling, total airport management concept, etc.); - Address data confidentiality e.g. GDPR aspects, as well as the approach on data sharing (including dataspaces tackled within EU-Rail project FP1-MOTIONAL); - Address (cyber)security and safety aspects of the proposed architecture in close collaboration with the System Pillar.
 Also, the availability and integration of external services able to supply data and information to the air and rail network management systems to improve air-rail intermodality shall be investigated; - Target a balanced participation of entities from both the rail and aviation sector.
 The contribution brought by those entities is also expected to be insofar as possible balanced between the rail and aviation stakeholders.
 The applicants can justify a different approach for the correct implementation of the action.